-The percentage of students who reported ever drinking alcohol in the last year rose slightly from 80% to approximately 82% of the entire sample in 2016.
-This was fueled by increases in the proportion of students who reported drinking in both four-year and two-year colleges with the proportion of four-year college students who drank increasing from about 81% in 2014 to 85% in 2016 and the proportion of two-year college students who drank also increasing from 69% in 2014 to about 72% in 2016.
-These increases were not just seen in the number of students who drank but also in the weekly average number of drinks per drinker which rose from about 9 drinks in 2014 to approximately 10 drinks in 2016.
-However, two-year college students reported a marginal decrease in the weekly average number of drinks per drinker from about 8 in 2014 to approximately 7 drinks in 2016.
-While the average number of drinks in 2016 was statistically different from the 2014 average for four-year colleges, we did not find enough evidence to draw a similar conclusion for two-year colleges.
-We did find that the number of drinks taken by four-year college students in 2016 was both statistically higher and significantly different than their-two year counterparts2.
+The percentage of students who reported ever drinking alcohol in the last year slightly decreased from 82% to approximately 77% of the entire sample in 2018.
+This was fueled by decreases in the proportion of students who reported drinking in both four-year and two-year colleges with the proportion of four-year college students who drank decreasing from about 85% in 2016 to 80% in 2018 and the proportion of two-year college students who drank also decreasing from 72% in 2016 to about 67% in 2018.
+These decreases were only seen in the number of students who drank, as the weekly average number of drinks per drinker remained the same at 10 drinks.
+The weekly average number of drinks reported at two-year institutions remained the same with 7.2 drinks.
+We found that the number of drinks taken by four-year college students in 2018 was both statistically higher and significantly different than their-two year counterparts.